 It is common for us to feel disoriented and it almost feels like we have visited hell and back.
-Experts and psychologists suggest that as time passes, with effort and a little will power, you can see the glimmer of hope.
+Experts and psychologists suggest that as time passes, with effort and a little willpower, you can see the glimmer of hope.

 1. You are unaffected by your ex’s actions.

-- The third phase is where we keep on bargaining the consequences of the breakup with our partners.
+- The third phase is where we keep bargaining the consequences of the breakup with our partners.
 We beg them to at least lessen the harshness of the punishment they inflict on us.

-- Now, you are overcome with anger and become extremely violent to yourself and to others; frustration engulfing you whole.
+- The fourth phase is where you relapse into the pain and agony you were denying for so long.
+Now, you are overcome with anger and become extremely violent to yourself and others; frustration engulfs you whole.

-- The last two phases are initial acceptance and redirected hope which makes you entirely free from the poisonous thoughts of the other person.
+The last two phases are initial acceptance and redirected hope, which makes you entirely free from the poisonous thoughts of the other person.

-When you reach the last two phases you will entirely feel yourself rejuvenated with the new sunshine of hope.
-Your ex partner’s reactive actions on the social media, their sightings, accidental bump-ins with them, their new partner- none of it will matter to you anymore.
-They become just another part of the crowd and is left in the periphery of your attention.
+Your ex-partner’s reactive actions on social media, their sightings, accidental bump-ins with them, their new partner- none of it will matter to you anymore.
+They become just another part of the crowd and are left in the periphery of your attention.

-And now you can sense, other people are centering in on your attention!
+And now you can sense, other people, are centering in on your attention!

 3. You notice others and find them attractive.